mmbman/Katagiri/1986-04-26-Three-Collective-Pure-Precepts.md

 ### Transcript

 <p align="center" style="font-style: italic">
-<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/three-pure-collective-precepts" target="_blank">Listen to this talk on mnzencenter.org</a>
+<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/three-pure-collective-precepts" target="_blank">Listen to this talk</a>
 </p>

 **This transcript is in rough draft stage.**